iurynathan/Azzy-AI-Private-RETURN-TO-MORROC/README.md

 ## Configuração de Habilidades

 Inside the 'H Extra.lua' file, you can configure the skill levels that the AI will use.

+To not use the skill, set the value to '0'

+Here is an example of how to set skill levels:

 ```lua
 illusionOfClawsLevel = 5